From London to Silicon Valley: What a Biden administration means for British fintech #uktech #fintech #startup…

 I feel very excited and positive about the future.
 I think Spectrum has a genuine chance to contribute to an agricultural revolution that will establish the systems to feed a rapidly growing global population in a sustainable way.”

-Bailey Fisher Executive Search is an independent executive search firm specialising in building high impact boards and leadership teams for high-growth and aspirational companies across technology, life sciences and private markets.
-Established in 1998, Bailey Fisher has worked in partnership with some of the most successful companies to have emerged from the UK market.
-Clients are companies with ambition to change, from disruptive early stage ventures through to corporates looking to innovate. www.baileyfisher.com
+Bailey Fisher Executive Search is an independent executive search firm specialising in building high impact boards and leadership teams for growth companies across technology, life sciences and industrials.

 This article first appeared in Cambridge Business Magazine.